open-contracting/standard/standard/docs/en/02_key_concepts/04_identifiers.md

 # Identifiers

 <span class="lead">The use of consistent identifiers is vital to join up data on open contracting.
-This section introduces the Open Contracting ID (OCID), and other places identifiers can be used in OCDS data.</span>
+This section introduces the Open Contracting ID (OCID), and other places where identifiers can be used in OCDS data.</span>

-There are two kinds of identifier in OCDS: **Global unique identifiers** which should refer consistently to a single thing wherever they are used; and **local identifiers** which only need to unique within the scope of a particular block of data, and which provide a convenience mechanism to identify and cross-reference inside a particular data release or record.
+There are two kinds of identifier in OCDS: **Global unique identifiers** which should refer consistently to a single thing wherever they are used; and **local identifiers** which only need to be unique within the scope of a particular block of data, and which provide a mechanism to identify specific elements in releases over time (e.g. to update the details of a particular document), or to make a link between elements within a data release or record (e.g. linking awards and contracts).

 ## OCID

-<span class="lead">An Open Contracting ID (ocid) is a **globally unique identifier **for a** contracting process**.</span>
+<span class="lead">An Open Contracting ID (OCID) is a **globally unique identifier **for a** contracting process**.</span>

-<span class="lead">Publishers will need to have, or to create, a consistent internal identifier that applies across the initiation, implementation and closure phases of a contract.
-To generate a globally unique OCID this is appended onto a prefix that is asigned to the publisher.</span>
+<span class="lead">Publishers will need to have, or to create, a consistent internal identifier that applies across the initiation, implementation and closure phases of a contract.</span>

-Each publisher is responsible for **registering or selecting a prefix **and then using this to generate their own **ocid**s.
-Publishers must then using their OCIDs consistently in any release of data related to a specific contracting process.

 Using a consistent identifier for a **contracting process** that can tie together related tenders, awards, contracts and updates is vital for true Open Contracting.
 Without this, users cannot understand how these different processes relate to one another.
+Without this, the data is siloed and users cannot understand a complete picture of a contracting process.

 Some publishers may not currently have a consistent identifier used across the different stages of their contracting process, with different and non-linked identifiers for tenders, awards and contracts.
 In these cases, publishers will need to look at ways to either update their business processes to use a consistent identifier, or will need to develop a process to map existing different identifiers to a common contracting process identifier that can be used to generate an OCID.